How to care for your Herbs

 Oregano

-Your Oregano Plant will grow best in full sun, but will also do just fine indoors on a sunny windowsill, as long as it receives at least 6-8 hours of direct sun per day.
+Your Oregano will grow best in full sun, but will also do just fine indoors on a sunny windowsill or grow light.
+However, make sure it is receiving at least 6-8 hours of direct sun per day.

-Do not allow the soil of your Oregano Plant to dry out completely.
+Do not allow the soil of your Oregano to dry out completely.
 Water when the top 25% of soil is dry.
 During peak growth in the spring and summer, watering may be needed every day.
+Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.

 If kept indoors, mist a few times per week.